 Contestants will register at the time they upload their images.

 Anyone can enter -- just start snapping digital photos (including cell phone shots) during the allotted dates/times of whatever and whomever you like during the day and/or night.
 Photos might include, but are not limited to home life, work, religious events, secular happenings, nature/landscape, indoor life, outdoor decorations, pets, humor, drama, action, friends, family, city life, beach life or a historical place.
 Winning photos will be selected on criteria such as theme, photographic excellence, capturing a moment, visual impact, and artistic quality.

 The contest started in 2008 and is sponsored by Justin Rudd and his nonprofit 501c3 Community Action Team (CAT).
-The goal of SAY, "CHEESE," LONG BEACH! is to visually record all aspects of our community during a 24-hour period.
+The goal of SAY, "CHEESE," LONG BEACH! is to visually record all aspects of our community during a specific time period.
 Organizers want to show what a typical day looks like in Long Beach, Calif.

 Last year 500 photos were showcased in the outdoor exhibit on 2nd Street, and represented work by 150 photographers.